AngeloYan/fireBalloon/README.md

    - System uses old information given by the user to generate responses

 **As a user I want to be able to have questions about a course's content answered so that I can study using the system.**

+**As a developer I want it to be easy for users to access the system so that more users will use the system**
+1. As a: developer<br>
+   I want: users to be able to access the system through Facebook Messenger<br>
+   So that: Facebook Messenger will be able to access the system<br>
+   Story points: 10<br>
+   Priority: 3<br>
+   Acceptance criteria: <br>
+   - Users can send messages to the system through Facebook Messenger
+   - Users can receive messages from the system through Facebook Messenger
+2. As a: developer<br>
+   I want: users to be able to access the system through Trello<br>
+   So that: Trello will be able to access the system<br>
+   Story points: 10<br>
+   Priority: 4<br>
+   Acceptance criteria: <br>
+   - Users can send messages to the system through Facebook Messenger
+   - Users can receive messages from the system through Facebook Messenger